Computing Strong Game-Theoretic Strategies in Jotto: Conclusion

 \section{Conclusion}

 We presented a new approach for computing approximate-equilibrium strategies in Jotto.
 Our algorithm produces strategies that significantly outperform a benchmark algorithm with respect to both head-to-head performance and worst-case exploitability.
 The algorithm extends fictitious play to a novel strategy representation called oracular form.
-We expect our algorithm and the oracular form representation to apply naturally to many other interesting games as well.
+We expect our algorithm and the oracular form representation to apply naturally to many other interesting games as well; in particular, games where the strategy space is very large for one player, but relatively small for the other player.